ermongroup/cs228-notes/representation/directed/index.md

 Distributions of this form can be naturally expressed as *directed acyclic graphs*, in which vertices correspond to variables $$x_i$$ and edges indicate dependency relationships.
 In particular we set the parents of each node $$x_i$$ to its ancestors $$x_{A_i}$$.

 As an example, consider a model of a student's grade $$g$$ on an exam.
 This grade depends on the exam's difficulty $$d$$ and the student's intelligence $$i$$; it also affects the quality $$l$$ of the reference letter from the professor who taught the course.
-The student's intelligence $$i$$ affects his SAT score $$s$$ in addition to $$g$$.
+The student's intelligence $$i$$ affects his SAT score $$s$$, as does $$g$$.
 Each variable is binary, except for $$g$$, which takes 3 possible values.{% include marginfigure.html id="nb1" url="assets/img/grade-model.png" description="Bayes net model describing the performance of a student on an exam.
 The distribution can be represented a product of conditional probability distributions specified by tables.
 The form of these distributions is described by edges in the graph." %} The joint probability distribution over the 5 variables naturally factorizes as follows:

 $$ p(l, g, i, d, s) = p(l \mid g) p(g \mid i, d) p(i) p(d) p(s \mid i). $$